-The Good Sauce is a right thinking website which doesn’t require contributors to hold uniform views on politics or philosophy.
-What brings us together is a shared commitment to the democratisation of news media & advocacy for better laws & culture.
-Wherever you’re coming from, that’s where we’re going.
-In this particular article we have wrestled over the use of preferred pronouns instead of reflecting biological reality.
-We decided to honour the author’s preference and settled on using preferred pronouns with scare quotes. – Editor
+The Good Sauce is a common sense opinions website which doesn’t require contributors to hold uniform views on public policy or personal faith.
+What brings us together is a shared commitment to the democratisation of news media & advocacy for better laws & culture. – Editor

 A TRANSGENDER ‘woman’ has been crowned ‘Miss’ New Zealand.
 But it’s 2020, so you just know there will be a twist to this story.